-One of the principle philosophies that Ken uses to create great photographs is the mantra “it is never about the subject”.
-While the focus will be on your pet, all the other factors that go into the picture are important, because they’re what let your pet shine!
-Think about these factors to perfect your photo:
+One of the principal philosophies that Rockwell uses to create great photographs is the mantra “it is never about the subject.”
+While the focus will be on your pet, all the other factors that go into the picture are important because they’re what let your pet shine.

-Another awesome trick, from The Phoblographer, is to use a pet treat that is held right above your camera lens.
-This can be a powerful method of getting your pet to look at the camera, and they’ll be happy to enjoy the treat after you snap the perfect shot!
+Another awesome trick, from The Phoblographer: use a pet treat held right above your camera lens.
+This can be a powerful method of getting your pet to look at the camera, and they’ll be happy to enjoy the treat after you snap the perfect shot.

-Many sites allow you to upload your photograph and then create a holiday card using their online process.
-Thanks in part to technology, printing your own holiday cards using your pet photographs makes the process economical.
+Many sites allow you to upload your photograph and create a holiday card.
+Thanks to technology, printing your own holiday cards using your pet photographs makes the process economical, easy, and fun.